Italian Stuffed Zucchini Flowers, a delicious mozzarella cheese and prosciutto stuffed summer appetizer. Fast, easy and definitely a must try!

 Using only the male flower is what my mother says and she stands by it, but if you can only find flowers attached to small zucchini, I am sure that would work too.
 Trust me on this one, you must search for these flowers and try it out.

-Once you have found them, I always use a pair of scissors for this job.
-Trim the top of the flower, then cut down the middle and remove the middle stem (stamen) leave approximately 1/2 inch of stem (see the photo).
-Rinse and towel dry.
+- Once you have found them, I always use a pair of scissors for this job.
+Trim the top of the flower, then cut down the middle and remove the middle stem (stamen) leave approximately 1/2 inch of stem, unless of course the stem fall off then you don’t have to worry, (see the photo).
+Rinse and carefully towel dry.

-Carefully stuff them with a couple of small pieces of mozzarella and prosciutto or if as the Italian prefers, a piece of anchiove.
+- Carefully stuff them with a couple of small pieces of mozzarella and prosciutto or as the Italian prefers, a piece of anchovy.
 Dip the zucchini flowers in the batter and fry for approximately 2-3 minutes per side.
-Towel dry and then taste one of the most delicious Italian Dishes.
+Drain on a paper towel lined plate.
+Towel dry and then taste one of the most delicious Italian Dishes!

 It’s a must!

 These Italian Stuffed Zucchini Flowers can be served as a side dish or even an appetizer, believe me once you try these there will be no going back.
 You will be searching every summer more than once I am sure for these flowers.

 Now tell me if these won’t become your new summertime favourite!
 Buon Appetito!